16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 - How do I get a loan through the EPF Guarantee scheme?

-You can get a housing loan guarantee from the EPF to apply for housing loans in Bank of Ceylon, Peoples’ Bank, SMIB, HDFC and any branch of a rural cooperative bank.
+You can get a housing loan guarantee from the EPF to apply for a mortgage loan in Sri Lanka in Bank of Ceylon, Peoples’ Bank, SMIB, HDFC and any branch of a rural cooperative bank.
 However, the eligibility for the scheme may vary based on the person and his or her contribution to the account.

 Active members are eligible for 75% of their balance in one or more of their EPF accounts, inactive members who have not contributed throughout the preceding year are eligible for 50% of their balance and those who are married or having children who are contributing to the account can get a combination of funds in both accounts.
 But here the amount depends on the person’s credit score.